 Time: 2 hours

 About 2 miles outside of Keystone, the path will cross the Snake River by means of a large pedestrian bridge.
 Shortly thereafter, the path intersects another recpath.
-Take the right fork, which will lead you to Swan Mountain Road in about 1 mile.
-Cross Swan Mountain Road and continue on the recpath through the Summit Cove neighborhood following signs for the recpath, which, after a climb out of Summit Cove, intersects again with Swan Mountain Road.
+Take the right fork, which will lead you to Swan Mountain Road in about 1 mile, heading right on the new path connector on the south side of Dillon Reservoir.
+Continue on the recpath through the Summit Cove neighborhood following signs for the recpath, which intersects again with Swan Mountain Road after a climb out of Summit Cove.

-Use caution crossing Swan Mountain Road and continue on the recpath to the Sapphire Point parking area.
+Continue on the recpath to the Sapphire Point parking area.
 A restroom facility is available at the summit.
 Take the Sapphire Point Trail (pedestrian only) for great views of the surrounding peaks.
-The route then descends quickly to the intersection with Highway 9.
+The route then descends quickly to the intersection with Colorado Highway 9.
 Cross this highway at the light.
 The separated recpath resumes just past the intersection on your right.
-You will then come to the intersection with Frisco Farmer’s Korner Trail.
-Take a right onto the Farmer’s Korner Bike path.
+You will then come to the intersection with Frisco Farmers Korner Trail.
+Take a right onto the Farmers Korner Bike path.
 The path climbs over a hill, then continues through the Bill’s Ranch area.